 - Sqlg - OLTP implementation on SQL databases.

 - Stardog - RDF graph database with OLTP and OLAP support.

 - TinkerGraph - In-memory OLTP and OLAP reference implementation.

-- Titan - Distributed OLTP and OLAP graph database with BerkeleyDB, Cassandra and HBase support.
+- Titan - Distributed OLTP and OLAP graph database with BerkeleyDB, Apache Cassandra and Apache HBase support.

 - Titan (Amazon) - The Amazon DynamoDB storage backend for Titan.

 - Titan (Tupl) - The Tupl storage backend for Titan.